engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 ## Teaching documentation

 The act of learning programming (even when taught) is an inherently isolated task.
-We write code, submit code, and receive a review of our code.
+We write, submit, and receive reviews of our code.
 We learn about algorithms and data structures.
 We invert binary trees and study time complexities of hash table implementations.
 These are necessary lessons and build the foundation of our future career.

 However, when starting our journey into computer science, our peers and mentors seldom focus on documentation.
 We hear ominous warnings of undocumented code becoming unrecognizable to the author when revisiting a problem six months later.
 A warning slightly tempered by the fact that at the beginning of our journey, our code will not survive six months.